Yakhchāl: History

 Records indicate that these structures were built as far back as 400 BCE, and many that were built hundreds of years ago remain standing, where Persian engineers built yakhchāls in the desert to store ice, usually made nearby.
 The ice created nearby and stored in yakhchāls is used throughout the year especially during hot summer days, for various purposes, including preservation of food, to chill treats, or making traditional Persian desserts like faloodeh and sorbets.

 The Mughal emperors also recorded to adopt the technology of Yakchal.
 Humayun (r.
 1530–1540, 1555–1556) expanded ice imports from Kashmir to Delhi and Agra, insulating blocks with straw and saltpetre to slow melting, a Persian technique.
 Early Baraf Khana (underground pits) stored ice, adapted from 'yakhchāl' for preservation.
 Akbar (r.
 1556–1605) organized ice transport from Kashmir to Delhi, Agra, and Lahore via a 14-stage relay system, delivering ice in two days using saltpetre.
 The ab-dar khana at Fatehpur Sikri used sandstone cisterns and qanats, resembling yakhchāl, to cool water and make sherbets and early desserts.
 During the era of Jahangir (r.
 1605–1627), Tuzuk-i-Jahangiri describes baraf khana as insulated cellars storing ice for palace cooling, food preservation, and kulfi, a frozen milk dessert with pistachios and saffron.
-Ice was harvested in Lahore from shallow ice pans and stored in straw-lined pits.Shah Jahan (r.
-1628–1658).
-Shah Jahan built a baraf khana in Sirmaur to supply Agra and Delhi's Red Fort.
+Ice was harvested in Lahore from shallow ice pans and stored in straw-lined pits.
+Shah Jahan (r.
+1628–1658) built a baraf khana in Sirmaur to supply Agra and Delhi's Red Fort.
 These underground structures with thick walls stored ice for drinks, food, and kulfi, symbolizing imperial luxury.

 Although many have deteriorated over the years due to widespread commercial refrigeration technology, some interest in them has been revived as a source of inspiration in low-energy housing design and sustainable architecture.
 And some, like a yakhchāl in Kerman (over a mile above sea level), have been well-preserved.
 These still have their cone-shaped, eighteen meter high building, massive insulation, and continuous cooling waters that spiral down its side and keep the ice frozen throughout the summer.